A Rich Pageant of Chicanery

 Kelly was never just another Irish pol from Back of the Yards.
 He was for years the respected chief engineer of the not-quite-so-respected Sanitary District of Chicago—and as president of the South Park Board in the 1920s he shepherded lakefront beautification and construction of the Shedd Aquarium, Adler Planetarium, and Museum of Science and Industry.

-Politics required, as it so often has in Chicago, giving free reign to gamblers and boodlers and patronage hacks.
-Politic expediency and, apparently personal conviction, led Kelly to back open housing—a policy as politically fatal in the 1940s as it would remain for rest of the century.
+Politic expediency and, apparently personal conviction, led Kelly to also back open housing.
+That policy was as politically fatal in the 1940s as it would remain for rest of the century.
 Party leaders wanted a clean new face for the 1947 race, and Kelly dutifully stepped down.

 Richard J. Daley